coretez/RESTfulAPIExample/README.md

 * Unit testing of the API
 * OAuth authentication

+I started keeping a version of the file at the end of different lessons.
+* appPostingData.js is the project at the end of Lesson 4, Posting Data.

 As we develop this project.
 This page will reflect the documentation to install, run, maintain and operate it.